Damien4822/DEProj_CS2_Inventory_Monitoring/versions/v2_distributed/README.md

 Tasks are distributed via RabbitMQ and consumed by workers, enabling horizontal scalability.

 #### 3. Parallel Data Fetching (Fan-Out Pattern)
 Each worker performs multiple external API calls per item (e.g., Steam Market, BUFF163), improving throughput.

-While the scalability of components achieved, the issue of Rate-limiting still exists, due to the current network setup.
-This issued motivated for implementation of V3, where the whole systems will be deployed onto Cloud Services.
-While the infra-components can be deployed and used internally, worker can still having benefited from these services's public IP, which avoid hitting rate-limit policies from these sources.
+Workers can be replicated into multiple instances, increasing data-ingestion effeciency and throughput.

 ### Limitations:
 Despite architectural improvements, some constraints remain:

 #### Rate Limiting:
 External APIs still enforce request limits, which are amplified when scaling workers.
+High parallelism increases the likelihood of hitting API limits or receiving temporary bans.

 #### Network Constraints
-Running locally means all requests originate from a limited set of IP addresses
+Running locally means all requests originate from a limited set of IP addresses.
+While scaling workers improves throughput, it also increases the risk of rate-limiting or temporary IP blocks from source platforms.

 These limitations motivated the design of V3, where:
-- Infrastructure remains centralized
+- Core infrastructure remains centralized.
-- Workers are deployed in cloud environments
+- Workers are deployed in cloud environments with distributed public IPs
-- Public IP distribution reduces rate-limit bottlenecks
+- Public IP distribution helps reduce rate-limit bottlenecks and ensures more reliable external API access.
 ---

 ## Output Artifacts